worldstudio/worldstudio.github.io/_theme/islamaphobia.md

 main_entry: >-
   Dangerous political rhetoric has contributed to a significant rise in incidents of Islamophobic bias in the United States and abroad.
-From 2014 to 2016, anti–Muslim bias incidents jumped 65 percent.
+From 2014 to 2016, anti-Muslim bias incidents jumped 65 percent.
 In that two-year period, hate crimes targeting Muslims surged 584 percent.
 left_p_html:
 right_p_html: >-